 - Diarrhea, nausea, vomiting

 This test may be ordered initially or as a follow-up test when 5-HIAA test results are normal or near normal.

 What does the test result mean?

-A person with no symptoms and normal levels of serotonin and 5-HIAA is unlikely to have a serotonin-secreting carcinoid tumor.
+If you have no symptoms and normal levels of serotonin and 5-HIAA, it is unlikely to have a serotonin-secreting carcinoid tumor.

 Should I have both the serotonin and 5-HIAA tests performed?

 Serotonin and 5-HIAA offer complementary information.
 In some cases, 5-HIAA is preferred because it is more stable and, since it is collected for 24 hours, there is more chance of detecting increased 5-HIAA than in identifying excess serotonin that is only released intermittently.
 Talk to your healthcare practitioner about which tests are appropriate for your condition.